MrJoshuaT/Fabric-Copper-Golem/README.md

 * Walking / running speed should decrease with oxidation level

 ### Mod / Cloth menu
-* Option to select all/specific buttons to press
+* Option to select all/specific buttons to press.
+Currently, any button extending from `AbstractButtonBlock` will be targeted.

 ... more to be added